 A member of the FERRERE Litigation and Arbitration team, Soledad Díaz focuses on cross-border investment, commercial and corporate dispute resolution, typically for international clients.

-She regularly advises on arbitration matters (under ICC, ICSID, ICDR and other rules), and international procedural law including matters of jurisdiction, arbitration clauses, and recognition of foreign awards and judgments.
-She also regularly advises on investment disputes and on alternatives for structuring foreign investments under different BITs signed by Uruguay.
+She regularly advises on arbitration matters (under ICC, ICSID, ICDR and other rules) and on matters of jurisdiction, arbitration clauses, and recognition of awards.
+She also regularly advises on investment disputes and on alternatives for structuring foreign investments under BITs signed by Uruguay.

 She also has experience in expropriation disputes, injunctions, actions for access to public information and provisional remedies, as well as in trademark and antitrust actions (such as the dispute over rebroadcast rights for the 2010 World Cup of Soccer in South Africa, and the conflict on free competition in telecommunications at the country’s main airport).

 She is the author of the book “Remedios contra la fusión: Impugnacion y resarcimiento” (Remedies in merger contexts: challenges and action damages) published by Thomson Reuters, Civitas, in Madrid in 2015.
 She has also published numerous articles in Uruguay and abroad on procedural law, arbitration, international commercial litigation and bankruptcy.
 She wrote the “Evidence” Section of the Commentary on the National Procedural Code on which she worked with Professors Santiago Garderes and Gabriel Valentín (published by La Ley, Thomson Reuters, 2012).

 In 2012 she was a Research Associate at Queen Mary University of London (Centre for Commercial Law Studies).
 In 2013 she was awarded a doctoral scholarship by The Hague Academy of International Law.
 In 2010 and 2011 she was awarded the Giner de los Ríos scholarship for Visiting Professors at Universidad de Alcalá (Madrid).
 In 2012, she was also granted a scholarship from the Spanish Ministry of Education and Science to teach a seminar for LLM students.
 Since is Adjunct Professor in Procedural Law at Universidad de la República (Uruguay).